 My goal is still the same as with custom paintings, but the duty is even sweeter: I have one chance to capture a newlywed couple in their happiest of moments, while also entertaining their guests and creating a masterpiece that they will cherish for a lifetime.

-The greatest loves of my life, aside from my paintings, include my sweet husband, three "velcro" dogs, my family, and our newest addition - arriving in July 2019!
+The greatest loves of my life, aside from my paintings, include my sweet husband, Chris, our beautiful girls, Madeline and Charlotte, and our three XL dogs - Jake, Lucy and Dakota.

 I'd also like to mention another very important part of my life - you!
 Whether you've been with me since the beginning, or you just recently joined in on my journey, thank you for being my friend!
 From the bottom of my heart, know that I cherish your encouragement, feedback, support and friendship.